Police file terrorism charges against Pakistani Imran Khan - ExBulletin

 Hundreds of people stayed there early Monday.
 Tehreek-e-Insaf warned that he would hold rallies across the country if Khan was arrested.

-Under the Pakistani legal system, the police file what is known as a first information report on the charges against an accused with an investigative judge, which allows the investigation to move forward.
+Under the Pakistani legal system, the police file what is known as a first information report on the charges against an accused with an investigative judge, which allows the investigation to progress.
 Generally, the police arrest and question the accused.

+Read more: The effects of ousting Imran Khan could be felt much further afield

 Khan could face several years in prison on the new charges, which accuse him of threatening police officers and the judge.
 However, he was not detained on other less serious charges brought against him during his recent campaign against the government.